 Within a closed system, energy can change, however.
 For instance, the chemical energy in gasoline is released when the fuel combines with oxygen and a spark ignites the mixture within a car’s engine.
 The gasoline’s chemical energy is changed into heat energy, sound energy, and the energy of motion.

 The second law of thermodynamics states that the amount of available energy in a closed system is decreasing constantly.
 Energy becomes unavailable for use by living things because of entropy, which is the degree of disorder or randomness of a system.
 The entropy of any closed system is constantly increasing.
 In essence, any closed system tends toward disorganization.

 Unfortunately, the transfers of energy in living systems are never completely efficient.
-Every body movement, every thought, and every chemical reaction in the cells involves a shift of energy and a measurable loss of energy in the process.
+Every body movement, every thought, and every chemical reaction in the cells involves a shift of energy and a measurable decrease of energy available to do work in the process.
 For this reason, considerably more energy must be taken into the system than is necessary to carry out the actions of life.